 We are constructing a new plant to manufacture various valve products for the thermal management systems of electrified vehicles.
-In constructing this new plant, we are committed to mastering the fundamentals of manufacturing while actively reducing our CO2 emissions through the implementation of high-efficiency facilities and solar power generation systems On the premises of the Kita-Ogaki Plant (Godo-cho, Anpachi-gun, Gifu Prefecture) Various valve products for electrified Approx. 14,900 m2 Investment amount: Approx 4.5 billion ven
+In constructing this new plant, we are committed to mastering the fundamentals of manufacturing while actively reducing our CO2 emissions through the implementation of high-efficiency facilities and solar power generation systems Location: On the premises of the Kita-Ogaki Plant (Godo-cho, Anpachi-gun, Gifu Prefecture) Production items: Various valve products for electrified vehicles, etc Approx. 14,900 m2 Total floor area: Investment amount: Approx. 4.5 billion yen Launch of operations: March 2025 - roving mobility safety HOT TOPIC!

 Relief valves (safety valves) for the battery packs of electrified vehicles Battery packs used in electrified vehicles need to have the pressure inside released quickly so that the pressure does not reach an excessive level when gas is produced as a result of the battery overheating.
-Leveraging our track record of developing and mass producing relief valves (safety valves) such as for refrigerant and hydrogen applications, we develop relief valves for battery packs and pitch them to OEMs.
-(1) Heat and high-flow gas are safely emitted from the battery pack (2) Thin valve structure (easy to install) How valves for thermal management systems have grown
+Leveraging our track record of developing and mass producing relief valves (safety valves) such as for refrigerant and hydrogen applications, we develop relief valves for battery packs and pitch them to OEMs. - (1) Heat and high-flow gas are safely emitted from the battery pack - (2) Thin valve structure (easy to install) How valves for thermal management systems have grown